Written by Craig Fearn

 - Loyalty rewards and exclusive discounts

-Partnership Ideas
+Partnership Ideas That Work

 Repeat customers are more valuable than new ones.
 According to Bain & Company, increasing customer retention by just 5% can increase profits by 25-95%.

-Loyalty Program Options
+Loyalty Programme Options

 - Stamp cards: Simple and proven.
 "Buy 9, get 10th free"